Factbox: The hunt for the Paris attackers

 OTHER DEAD:

-Hasna Aitboulahcen: woman, 26, who suffocated under rubble in the Nov.
-18 police assault in St. Denis, said prosecutor Francois Molins.
-Police were tapping her phone as part of a drugs probe and watched her lead Abaaoud back to the apartment before the raid.
-Abaaoud and another man apparently called her in haste from a bush where they were hiding to find them a hideout on Nov.
-17.

 Other: Third person who died in Nov.
 18 St. Denis assault.
-Investigators say the person's DNA matched trades found on one of the AK-47 rifles found in the abandoned Seat and that may mean he is the third man involved in the cafe shootings.
+Investigators have isolated the person's DNA but have not identified this person.

 DETAINED: